TateB/val-tournament-api/README.md

 # val-tournament-api
-valorant tournament signalling api for twitch manager core
+Valorant tournament signalling api for twitch manager core

+/testing is for testing the WebSocket connection, not used for production